andrralv/feed/README.md

 - Implement the `<ListWithClick />` component.
 Define types for args and events.
 - Implement tests for render and for your event handler.

+To preview in browser, use [http://localhost:8081/list-with-click](http://localhost:8081/list-with-click)

 ## Task 3 - Typed events

 Make the events typed using generics such that the caller can receive a custom action and payload with the event.

+To preview in browser, use [http://localhost:8081/typed-events](http://localhost:8081/typed-events)

 Example Usage